 What’s a piece of transferable knowledge from your skill box that you would like to share with us?

-The major constant in everything I’ve done has been writing.
+The constant in everything I’ve done has been writing.
 Good writing is a vital component of the thinking process.
 It helps you to understand your own ideas more clearly—which is a precondition for communicating them to anyone else.
 Whenever you have a problem to solve, write it down, give it a structure, and things will become clearer.

 Please name a must-read political book.